jondcallahan/pushup-pyramid/expo-app/APP_STORE_SUBMISSION.md

 HOW IT WORKS
 • Audio cues for every rep - just listen and push
 • Smart rest timers - short breaks when it's easy, longer when it's hard
+• Syncs with Apple Health - workouts logged automatically
 • Adjustable peak - start at 5 and work your way up to 10+
-• Track your volume - see your total reps add up

 NO EQUIPMENT.
 NO EXCUSES.
 Your floor.
 Your arms.
 That's it.